Showing posts with label focus tips. Show all posts

 FAQ Section:

 1. How much water do I actually need for my brain?
 While the "8 glasses" rule is a good start, your needs depend on your activity level and weight.
-A clear-colored urine is the best indicator.
+Clear-colored urine is the best indicator.

 2. Does coffee count toward hydration?
 Yes, but caffeine is a diuretic.
 For every cup of coffee, try to drink an extra glass of water to balance it out.